Lattice Boltzmann simulations of stochastic thin film dewetting

-Introducing thermal fluctuations might be expected to broaden the distribution.
+where $\theta$ is the contact angle.
+For $\theta = \pi/9$, we get $\lambda_{\text{max}} \approx 62$ and $h_{\text{drop}} \approx 2.7$, which is the maximum around which the height values should be distributed.
 This is, indeed, what we observe in Fig.~\ref{fig:droplet_distribution}, where we show measurements of the droplet height distribution obtained from simulations with and without thermal fluctuations.
-In the deterministic case ($k_B T=0$), the distribution (blue histogram) clearly peaks around the theoretically predicted value $h_{\text{cap}} \approx 2.7$.
-As a guide to the eye we add a kernel density estimation (blue curve) that shows the best fitting continuous distribution to the histogram.
-The data from the stochastic simulation ($\sigma = 3.16\cdot10^{-3}$), instead, shows a broadening of the distribution (orange histogram and dashed curve).
-These findings are in agreement with what is reported by Kondic et al.~\cite{PhysRevE.92.061002}.
-Therefore, adding thermal energy, on the one hand, facilitates the system to explore higher energetic states, whereas on the other hand it reduces the coarsening time scales~\cite{Grun2006}: this is reflected in the tails of the distribution for both small and large values of $h$, respectively.
-However, small droplets are metastable because in the limit $t\rightarrow\infty$ the system tends to minimize its energy and to form a single droplet, as it occurs in the Ostwald ripening process~\cite{ostwald1897studien}.
+In the deterministic case ($\sigma=0$), the distribution (blue, line-patterned, histogram) sharply peaks around the theoretically predicted value $h_{\text{drop}} \approx 2.7$.
+As a guide to the eye we add a Gaussian kernel density estimation (solid blue curve) that shows the best fitting continuous distribution to the histogram.
+The data from the stochastic simulations ($\sigma = \sigma_0$), instead, show a broadening of the distribution (orange, dot-patterned, histogram and dashed orange curve).
+Adding thermal energy, then, on the one hand, facilitates the system to explore higher energetic states, whereas on the other hand it reduces the coarsening time scales~\cite{Grun2006}: this is reflected in the tails of the distribution for both small and large values of $h$, respectively.
+These findings are in agreement with what was reported by Nesic et al.~\cite{PhysRevE.92.061002}.

-Concerning the rupture times of the spinodally dewetting film we observe a significant effect of thermal fluctuations, as shown in Fig.~\ref{fig:delta_heigth_evo}, where we compare deterministic and stochastic simulations.
-We define now $\Delta h(t)$ as